 You can also find United award availability using Expert Flyer.
 Use the Award & Upgrade Availability search feature, and select “Business/Domestic First – Saver Award” to find Saver or partner award availability in Polaris Business Class.

 How Australians can book United award flights

 Naturally, you can use United MileagePlus miles to book United award flights.
-A Business Saver award from Australia to the United States will cost 80,000 United miles + $114.28 taxes.
+A one-way Business Saver award from Australia to the United States will cost 80,000 United miles + $114.28 taxes.
 (In the opposite direction, the taxes are only $38.98.)

 But as United is a member of Star Alliance, you can use miles with any other Star Alliance airline to book a seat.
 One option that is accessible to most Australian frequent flyers is Singapore Airlines KrisFlyer miles.
 You can transfer points from most Australian credit card reward programs to the KrisFlyer program.
 Alternatively, it’s also possible to transfer points from Virgin Australia Velocity to KrisFlyer.

 You can even use Avianca LifeMiles to book United award flights!
-It costs 80,000 LifeMiles and similar taxes to fly from Australia to the United States in Business.
+It costs 80,000 LifeMiles and similar taxes to fly one-way from Australia to the United States in Business.
 The beauty of this frequent flyer program is that you can buy LifeMiles directly from Avianca – often with generous bonuses included.

 Would you like help with redeeming your frequent flyer points?

 Frequent Flyer Solutions offers a personalised service that’s designed to take the hard work out of redeeming your frequent flyer points!